Sergei Stadler: Teaching and mentoring

 Since 2007, the Maestro has been teaching at the Moscow Conservatory.
 From 2008 to 2011 he was the Rector of the Saint Petersburg Conservatory.
 Since 2018, he has been leading an educational programme “The instrumental performance practice: violin” at Saint Petersburg State University.
 He holds master classes in Russia, the USA, Germany, Norway, Poland, Israel, Finland, Spain, France, Italy, Singapore, China, Portugal and other countries.
 He is known to be an Honorary Professor of the Beijing and Kiev Conservatoires.
 An Honorary Advisor to the Chinese-Russian Association for the Study of Strategy “One Belt and One Way”.

 Work

 He has performed in such halls as:

-Musikverein (Vienna), La Scala (Milan), Royal Festival Hall (London), Salle Pleyel (Paris), Berlin Philharmonie, Alte Oper (Frankfurt), Herculessaal (Munich), Semperoper (Dresden), Concertgebouw (Amsterdam), Teatro Real (Madrid), Tonhalle (Zurich), Palau de la Música Catalana (Barcelona), Megaron (Athens), Rudolfinum (Prague), Santory Hall (Tokyo), etc.
+Musikverein (Vienna), La Scala (Milan), Royal Festival Hall (London), Salle Pleyel (Paris), Berlin Philharmonie, Alte Oper (Frankfurt), Herculessaal (Munich), Semperoper (Dresden), Concertgebouw (Amsterdam), Teatro Real (Madrid), Tonhalle (Zurich), Palau de la Música Catalana (Barcelona), Megaron (Athens), Rudolfinum (Prague), Suntory Hall (Tokyo), etc.